eieio.games

 Redis made it soooo easy to avoid race conditions with this implementation - I put all the relevant logic into a Lua script, meaning that it all ran atomically!
 Redis is great.

-my lua script
+My lua script

 local bitset_key = KEYS[1]